cygn0stik/odin-recipes/README.md

 # odin-recipes
-In this project I will build a basic recipe website which will consist of a main index page
+In this project I will build a basic recipe website using HTML and CSS.
+My goal is to add some responsive design to it in the future and making it more visually pleasing, by taking inspiration from brutalist websites.